 Regular undercarriage washes can also contribute to your car’s longevity.
 Just as you get the oiled changed every six months and regularly change things like your windshield wipers and filters, it’s important to create a long-term maintenance schedule that includes a deep wash.

 Fortunately, modern car washes make it very easy to include undercarriage washing into your routine.
-Most automatic washes include the undercarriage feature automatically, while drive-through washes have an undercarriage cycle and wand.
+Our Salt Lake City automatic car washes include this undercarriage feature.

 Because it’s almost impossible to crawl under your car and wash the undercarriage for yourself, it’s strongly recommended that you get a professional wash and undercarriage treatment at least once a month (more if you’re driving in the winter, since corrosion is so much worse during this time).